LaunchPadLab/lp-components/README.md

 ## Additional info

+#### Size Limit
+This library uses [size-limit](https://github.com/ai/size-limit) to prevent size bloat.
+The `yarn size` script is run in CI to check that the package size is under the limit specified in [.size-limit.js](.size-limit.js).
+For a visualization of this package's relative dependency sizes, you can run `yarn size --why`.

 #### React Storybook
 This library uses [React Storybook](https://getstorybook.io/) to render components in a development sandbox.
 In order to view the storybook, run `yarn run storybook` and navigate to the localhost port indicated.